 Typically, cannabis metabolites have an elimination half-life of 20 hours and could be stored in body fat and have an elimination half-life of 10-13 days.
 Thus, an employee who uses medical marijuana at home in the evening may test positive the next day but will most likely not evidence any impairment in the ability to perform the job.
 It is unclear whether a positive test by itself, without any evidence of impairment, would support an adverse employment action.
 There is nothing in the law that provides an exception for safety-sensitive jobs.

-State and federal law require employers to use their best efforts to provide a reasonable accommodation to qualified persons with disabilities unless it imposes an undue hardship.
+An employer is not required to accommodate medical marijuana use in the workplace, during work hours, or while operating, navigating or physically controlling a vehicle in the performance of job duties.
+However, state and federal law require employers to use their best efforts to provide a reasonable accommodation to qualified persons with disabilities unless it imposes an undue hardship.
 As the individual holding a valid patient card may suffer from a disability, employers may likely need to make a good faith effort to provide a reasonable accommodation, unless it is an undue hardship to do so, i.e.: poses a substantial risk of harm or safety.
 A medical opinion may be warranted.

 Substance Free Workplace

 An employer may prohibit, or take adverse employment action for, the possession or use of intoxicating substances during work hours.
 Additionally, nothing in the law requires an employer to commit any act that would cause the employer to be in violation of federal law, that would result in a loss of a licensing-related benefit pursuant to federal law, or that would result in the loss of a federal contract or federal funding.

 Any employee may be required to submit a urine and/or blood sample for testing for illegal drugs or alcohol in any of the following circumstances: